ohmaigawdd/VLE-Py/README.md

 Step 1) Clone Repository
 Step 2) Open in VSCode and in terminal, install dependencies by running "pip install - r requirements.txt"
 Step 3) Go to main.py and run code
+Step 4) Wait for the code to finish running and ctrl+click the server which should prompt on the terminal when done

 ## In Progress
 1) Minor UI edits